Sudeb09/College-Students-Placement-Data-Analysis/README.md

 -----

-## My Initial Data Exploration: Viewing the First 5 Records
+## Initial Data Exploration: Viewing the First 5 Records

 After setting up my database and table, the very first thing I want to do is take a quick peek at the data to make sure everything loaded correctly and to get a feel for its structure.